By Gohar Siddiqi

 6 148.5 meters

-After the sixth ball I took a break had some Gatorade and picked up a charcoal flame grilled drumstick from BBQ grill and got ready to test the Revolution bat, the bat felt bit heavier at first but was a bit thicker in the middle as compared to Icon 707.
-The first hit over long on went for 150 meters, wow that was the longest boundary I ever hit yet, the ball did came out of the middle of the bat and I felt less vibration in my hands after the stroke.
-I dispatched other four balls to the boundaries all going over 150 meters and the last one went for 145 meters.
+After the sixth ball, I took a break had some Gatorade and picked up a charcoal flame grilled drumstick from a BBQ grill, and got ready to test the Revolution bat, the bat felt a bit heavier at first but was a bit thicker in the middle as compared to Icon 707.
+The first hit over long-on went for 150 meters, wow that was the longest boundary I ever hit yet, the ball did come out of the middle of the bat and I felt less vibration in my hands after the stroke.
+I dispatched the other four balls to the boundaries all going over 150 meters and the last one went for 145 meters.
 I felt that I drove that ball from an inch above the toe of the bat.

 Ball # Distance

 5 150.5 meters

 6 145 meters

 Ok, time for another break and more BBQ'ed chicken, maybe that BBQ chicken was giving me more energy to hit the ball further :) or it might be that the thick-edged grade A Revolution bat has something to do with it.
 I believe it was later than the other.
 Some more Gatorade and I were ready to test the Inferno 950 which has played a part in getting so many runs for West Indian sensation Chris Gayle.
 I am sure I cannot hit the ball as far as Chris but wanted to test it with whatever firepower I had.
 The first ball went for 149 meters, second for 151, third for 148, fourth for 147.5, 5th for 152, and last one for 146.